The Gig Economy: Three Things You Must Know About Gig Economy

 The gig economy has come to stay

 The gig economy is a millennial business model.
 It has come to stay because what you are expected to offer as a gig is your passion, talent, and hobby.
 You do not need any college or university qualification to earn a living any longer.
 There have been so many arguments about How School Trains Us To Fail In The Real World.
 This article by Stephen Guise will convince you of that.
 The excited users of gig-economy apps and services, whether they are branding their businesses or personal identities, sorting out their laundry, ordering for articles and takeaway food or receiving the delivery, have never been less grateful for the ease of doing work.

 New ways of working

 The gig economy is a brainchild of technology and innovation.
 It is worthy of note that the difference between the workers in the gig economy and those on zero-hours contracts is not much.
 The significant difference is that while the zero hour contractor is rushing to an office, a gig economy worker may decide to work from the comfort of a bed (depending on the task at hand).
-The gig economy gives the freedom to make money with your time, even at your leisure from different people and any part of the world.
+The gig economy gives the freedom to make money with your time, even at your leisure from different people and any from part of the world.
 All that you will need is a Smartphone or computer then an internet connection.

 It has the tendency to intervene in the migration crises in Europe and America.